makkus/freckles/docs/freckles_profile_dotfiles.rst

 dotfiles
 ========

 The dotfiles profile handles git repositories (or local folders) that contain information about packages to install as well as configuration files for those packages.
-Once checkout out, *freckles* will install the listed packages and link the configuration files to the appropriate location inside a users home directory.
+Once checked out, *freckles* will install the listed packages and link the configuration files to the appropriate location inside a users home directory.

 Quick links
 -----------